ajh/ajh.github.io/_drafts/naming_things.md

 buses and trains, then Bus is inaccurate.
 Something like Vehicle or Conveyance would be more accurate.

-* names can be precise - little ambiguity, only identifies the thing in question
+* names can be precise

+Little ambiguity, only identifies the thing in question.
+Specific.

 Calling a user event class `Event` in javascript.
 This is not precise because it could be confused with dom events. `UserEvent` is a better name.

+If writing an HR system, Employee is probably a better name than LifeForm because its more specific.
+Data and Stuff are also bad names for this reason.

 * parts of speech test